microsoft/react-native-macos/CONTRIBUTING.md

 Someone will also have to review your change before the change is allowed to be merged in.
 They may ask questions for more information or ask you to change things.
 Be sure to respond to their comments and push additional changes to the branch if they ask you to modify things before they sign off.

-Once you are happy with the changes, and want to merge them to the main **microsoft/react-native** project, create a pull request from your branch directly to "microsoft/react-native master".
+Once you are happy with the changes, and want to merge them to the main **microsoft/react-native-macos** project, create a pull request from your branch directly to **microsoft/react-native-macos master**.

-Members on the **microsoft/react-native** core team will help merge your changes.
+Members on the **microsoft/react-native-macos** core team will help merge your changes.

 Now you are done!
 Celebrate!